renatofrota/rexply/README.md

 #### Front-matter tips:

-- you can type `\\n` while filling in front-matter variables data - reXply will convert these to line breaks when pasting the data to your application.
+1. you can type `\\n` while filling in front-matter variables data - reXply will convert these to line breaks when pasting the data to your application.
-- the preview lines (those displayed below `dmenu` when both `$yadform='0'` (`-Y 0`), while processing a file with front-matter variables) are "filtered" as you type - and will eventually disappear: as soon as your data input do not match any of them.
+2. the preview lines (those displayed below `dmenu` when both `$yadform='0'` (`-Y 0`), while processing a file with front-matter variables) are "filtered" as you type - and will eventually disappear: as soon as your data input do not match any of them.
 If it is a problem for you (you ends up selecting an existing item when trying to insert a data with shorter lenght to the next fields) you can resolve by one of the methods below (_"it's simple, I will disable preview in config"_, you may think at first - yes, it works, but there are smarter ways to "fix" it without taking it hard):
-  1. disable preview specifically for that template, by adding `preview:false` to it's front-matter;
+  - disable preview specifically for that template, by adding `preview:false` to it's front-matter;
-  2. use less-common words as variable names (or just combine words like `customer_name`);
+  - use less-common words as variable names (or just combine words like `customer_name`);
-  3. change the order of variables in the front-matter (place variables that expects a _shorter **input** at the top_);
+  - change the order of variables in the front-matter (place variables that expects a _shorter **input** at the top_);
-  4. prepend all them with a _prefix__ (e.g.: `field:field_customer:Customer`), making the variable names still _readable_ but much less likely (near impossible) to match your input data;
+  - prepend all them with a _prefix__ (e.g.: `field:field_customer:Customer`), making the variable names still _readable_ but much less likely (near impossible) to match your input data;
-  5. make the variable name all uppercase;
+  - make the variable name all uppercase;

 ### Bash scripts

-They are **executed** (from your homedir as initial working directory) when selected in the menu (**be careful!**)
+They are **executed** (from your homedir as initial working directory) when selected in the menu (**be careful!**) and you have execution permissions over the file (`chmod +x path/to/filename.bash`).
+If the is not executable, no matter the extension, it will be processed as a regular text/bashdown template.

-For these, I recommend you:

-- add `#!/bin/bash` hashbang at the top
-- use .bash or .sh extension (so your text editors also know they are shell executable files)
+I recommend you add `#!/bin/bash` hashbang at the top of the file and use .bash or .sh extension so your text editors also know they are shell executable files.
-- make them executable with `chmod +x path/to/filename.bash` (it's actually mandatory, or they will be parsed as a regular text template)

 ## More information